zeam-vm/GPU-Erlang-WS-2018/description.md

 We will show the following benchmarks:

 * Elixir\_recursive: that is written in only Elixir \cite{Elixir}.
 The calculation of the logistic maps is implemented using 10 times recursive calls.
 * Elixir\_inlining: that is written in only Elixir.
-The calculation of the logistic maps is inlined inside of Flow \cite{Flow}.
+The calculation of the logistic maps is inlined inside of Flow.
 * Rustler\_CPU: that is written in Elixir and Rust with Rustler \cite{Rustler}.
 The logistic maps are calculated by CPU with the native code in Rust \cite{Rust}, asynchronous NIF calls using thread pool by scoped-pool \cite{scoped-pool} and single-threaded.
 * Rustler\_CPU\_multi: that is similar to Rustler\_CPU, but the logistic maps are calculated with multi-threaded by rayon \cite{rayon} though a thread pool of rayon is disabled because of the restriction of our implementation.
 * Rustler\_GPU: that is written in Elixir and Rust with Rustler.
 The logistic maps are calculated by GPU via OpenCL \cite{OpenCL} with the native code in Rust and ocl \cite{ocl}.